Programme

 This seminar will explain different models of IP ownership to maximise return to universities through a dynamic Q&A session focused on shared learnings from a Regional Innovation Fund project.
 The collaboration trialled a cooperative programme across Greater Manchester’s HEI network in support of the regional innovation ecosystem.
 Through sharing best practice and creating a sustainable model of peer support, the collaboration is helping to build a more connected, resilient and high-performing innovation landscape across the region.

-Speakers: Paul Cihlar, University of Salford; Claire Arkwright, The University of Manchester Innovation Factory
+Speakers: Paul Cihlar, University of Salford; Clare Arkwright, The University of Manchester Innovation Factory; Sinéad McGovern, Manchester Metropolitan University; Michelle Phillips, Royal Northern College of Music

 Public Sector Management KTPs in Action